 Choosing the wrong vendor

-How to negotiate SaaS contracts with vendors?
+How do you negotiate SaaS contracts with vendors?

 Perform thorough research on the vendors

-Let’s start where we left off in the previous section.
 A smooth contract negotiation boils down to one ultimate step: choosing the right vendor.
 Conduct thorough research on vendors, and you can use a vendor research platform to make this process quick.

 Read reviews, talk to their customers, do social listening, and analyze the vendor's reputation before you select them.
 Leverage price benchmarks; check how much your peers are paying for the vendor’s application.
 That’ll show you their pricing strategies.